doctrine/orm/docs/en/reference/annotations-reference.rst

 ~~~~~~~

 Annotation is used inside the :ref:`@Table <annref_table>` annotation on
 the entity-class level.
-It allows to hint the SchemaTool to
+It provides a hint to the SchemaTool to
 generate a database index on the specified table columns.
 It only
 has meaning in the SchemaTool schema generation context.